oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/README.md

 void decrypt_vmk_with_mac(
 ...
 ```
-This message is shown because the Compatibility Tool finding the user-declared private memeory size of local variable in the kernel may exceed 128 bytes which is the largest register size for each work-item.
+This message is shown because the Compatibility Tool finding the user-declared private memory size of the local variable in the kernel may exceed 128 bytes, which is the largest register size for each work-item.
 It may cause high register pressure.
 For more details, you can refer [oneAPI GPU Optimization Guide](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2024-0/overview.html)

 ### 5 Build the migrated bitcracker
 ```